bmeurant/technical-docs/software-architecture/api-paradigms/openapi.md

 ## Key Benefits of OpenAPI

 -   **Formal Contract**: The OpenAPI file acts as a formal, unambiguous contract.
-It programmatically defines the API's surface, including data schemas, which eliminates guesswork and ensures that clients and servers agree on how to communicate.
+It programmatically defines the API's surface, including data schemas and [[authentication]] methods, which eliminates guesswork and ensures that clients and servers agree on how to communicate.

 -   **Discoverability and Automatic Documentation**: The greatest strength of OpenAPI is its ecosystem of tools that generate human-readable documentation.
 Tools like **Swagger UI** (a separate tool that consumes the OpenAPI Specification) and **Redoc** create an interactive web interface from the OpenAPI file.
 This interface allows developers to:
     -   **Discover** all available endpoints and operations without reading any code.